 Business License and Permits Estimated Cost Info

-- Business License Around $50 Based on location/type/size.
+- Business License – Around $50 Based on location/type/size.
 Renewable.

-- Food Service License $100-1000 Based on size, # of employees.
+- Food Service License: $100-1000 Based on size, # of employees.
 Renewable.

-- Employer ID Number (EIN) Free Issued by IRS for tax purposes.
+- Employer ID Number (EIN) – Free Issued by IRS for tax purposes.
 Takes time.

-- Certificate of Occupancy Around $100 Proof of final inspection.
+- Certificate of Occupancy – Around $100 Proof of final inspection.
 Locally issued.

-- Fire Department Permit $50-200 Inspection of ovens, etc. Locally issued.
+- Fire Department Permit – $50-200 Inspection of ovens, etc. Locally issued.

-- Food Handler’s Permit $100-500 For each employee.
+- Food Handler’s Permit – $100-500 for each employee.
 Renewable.

-- Sign Permit $20-50+ Allows a permanent sign.
+- Sign Permit – $20-50+ Allows a permanent sign.
 Locally issued.

-- Music License $250-500 May be required for playing music.
+- Music License – $250-500 to play music.